 Galway’s Greatest Hidden Gems

-We love these places too much to keep them to ourselves so go off on a treasure hunt around Galway and discover its greatest hidden gems…
+We love these places too much to keep them to ourselves, so take this as your sign to go on a treasure hunt around Galway and discover some of the city's best hidden gems…

-Oftentimes, it’s when you go off the beaten track that you discover the most memorable places.
-This is why we have decided to share our favourite cafés, restaurants and bars in Galway whose location we can no longer keep secret.
+Oftentimes, it’s when you go off the beaten track that you discover the most unforgettable places.
+This is exactly why we are sharing our favourite cafés, restaurants and bars around Galway city whose location we can no longer keep secret.
 The feeling of stumbling across a locally loved spot that is tucked away from the noise and busyness of Galway’s main tourist areas is irreplicable.
 (It’s our version of finding a four leaf clover, honestly!)
-If you want to experience that same feeling in Galway, read on to find out more..
+If you're looking to explore Galway like a local and experience its most authentic spots, keep reading for our guide to the hidden gems in the city that you won’t want to miss..

 Directions: How to get here